AdityaSavara/UnitTesterSG/README.txt

 Provided are multiple test cases in ExampleFiles: some have hard coded results while the last one shows how to use write a test file using a function.

 A typical template of what a test file should look like during practical use is in test_11.py.
 This file uses a simple function to sum values in a list together.
 To use these examples, make sure UnitTesterSG.py, nestedObjectsFunctions.py, and the testN.py files, where N is an integer test number, are in the same directory.
 The test files should be in the same directory or in the direct subdirectories.
 UnitTesterSG will run the test files contained in its directory and also in any of the direct subdirectories.
-When running UnitTesterSG, it will only run test files that have names like "test_1.py", "test_2.py", etc. For example, in the current structure, if UnitTesterSG is run, it will test all of the files contained in the example file directory.
+When running UnitTesterSG, it will only run test files that have names like "test_1.py", "test_2.py", etc. For example, in the current repository structure, after downloading, if UnitTesterSG.py is run, it will test all of the files contained in the example file directory.

 Essentially, there are two aspects that this module handles: Storing expected results, and comparing to previously stored expected results.